Whitelist IP addresses in Gmail

 On the left, select the top-level organization, typically your domain.

-Scroll to the Email whitelist setting in the Spam section.
+In the Spam, phishing, and malware section, scroll to the mail whitelist setting.
 Or, in the search field, enter email whitelist.

 At the bottom of the Gmail Advanced settings page, click Save.